owlboy/greatpug-public/README.md

 * Hopefully fixed some lag issues related to triggers

 #### 04/11/18
-* Weird, the basment door kept staying opened. - Fixed
+* Weird, the basement door kept staying opened. - Fixed

 #### 04/08/18
 * Coasters added around The Pug to keep the finish on the wood nice